-Chariots accepts a small team of interns to spend 8 weeks living in our homes across Kenya.
-Interns are typically divided into small teams.
+Chariots interns are placed in small teams to spend 6-8 weeks living in our homes across Kenya.
 This allows them to immerse more effectively into the culture of our homes and allows the interns to have a more influential experience.
 The number of homes our interns serve at will depend on the specific internship positions.

 There is a financial commitment.
-Each intern is required to raise $3,900.
+Each intern is required to raise $4,200.
 This includes orientation, airfare, visas, debriefing safari and in-country expenses.
-This does NOT include passport, preventative malaria pills, vaccinations or transportation to and from Chariots’ offices in Dresher, PA.
+This does not include passport, preventative malaria pills, vaccinations or transportation to and from Chariots’ offices in Dresher, PA.
 We understand this can be a lot of money for a college student yet our interns have always said that this internship experience is worth the financial investment.

 2021 Internship Timeline:

 Team Finalized: January 2022